Ayman-Isam/HungerGames-Docs/docs/Introduction.md

 - Customizable language support for individual players
 - Support for breaking blocks in the arena and restoring them after the game
 - Compass for tracking nearest enemies and teammates
+- Ability to run custom commands in the beginning and end of games